AndreiRadchenko/hassio-webrecognition/README.md

 ## Local web server for realtime face recognition by http request or web interface.

 After add-on installation open the web browser and go to [Home Assistant IP]: 5001.
 A "Samples page" will open, and there you can upload photos of known faces.
 To select a photo, press `Select`.
 Enter a name in the adjacent field, in one word without spaces.
 If you don't use all 5 photos, just delete name and leave field empty.
 For faster recognition I recommend using SD resolution images (1280x720 or 720x576 pix) and up to 60 kB size.
-Usually this image resolution gives the SD stream of the camera.
+Usually this image resolution is given by the SD stream of the camera.
 The server allows you to specify up to 5 "known" faces with names.

 <img src="https://github.com/AndreiRadchenko/hassio-webrecognition/blob/main/img/chose_foto_name.jpg" width="100%"></img>